xtmprsqzntwlfb/horizon-sextant/README.rst

 * **Encapsulated** — a standalone dashboard/panel plugin; it does not patch or modify any existing Horizon dashboard.
 * **Read-only** — the tools only *list* and *describe*.
-The agent never creates, modifies, or deletes anything.
+The agent never creates, modifies or deletes anything.
 When a fix is needed it points the operator to the Horizon panel to do it themselves.
 * **Auth inherited** — every OpenStack call runs with the logged-in operator's Keystone token and scope (the Django ``request``).
 RBAC/policy is enforced